camunda/camunda-docs-manual/content/update/minor/index.md

 Check the concrete migration guide if there are any special steps you have to make.

-# Upgrade the Database
+# Update the Database

-When migrating your database to the next minor version, you have to do the following:
+When updtating to the next minor version you need to update the database.

-1. Check for any existing patch scripts for your database [here] that are within the bounds of your upgrade path.
+1. Check for [Available SQL Patch Scripts][patch-scripts] for your database that are within the bounds of your upgrade path.
  Locate the scripts at `$DISTRIBUTION_PATH/sql/upgrade` in the pre-packaged distribution or in the [Camunda Nexus](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/distro/camunda-sql-scripts/).
  We highly recommend to execute these patches before upgrading.
 Execute them in ascending order by version number.
  The naming pattern is `$DATABASENAME_engine_$MINOR_VERSION_patch_$PLATFORM_VERSION_to_$NEW_PLATFORM_VERSION.sql`, e.g., `db2_engine_7.1_patch_7.1.9_to_7.1.10.sql`.